Immortality-IMT/Make-A.I.-Do-Science/distributed data storage/README.md

 ### BitTorrent

 $ sudo apt update \
-$ sudo apt install transmission-daemon \
+$ sudo apt install transmission-daemon

 Edit the configuration file /etc/transmission-daemon/settings.json

+$ sudo vi /etc/transmission-daemon/settings.json

   rpc-enabled: Set to true to enable the Remote Management interface. \
   rpc-bind-address: Set to 0.0.0.0 to bind the interface to all available network interfaces. \